alec-eickbusch/QOGS/README.md

 # Quantum Optimal Gate Synthesis (QOGS)

 Welcome to the Quantum Optimal Gate Synthesis (*QOGS*) package!
-Built with Tensorflow in python.
+Built with Tensorflow and qutip in python.

 **This project is a work in progress and documentation is under developement.**